 The Need for Accelerators

 As the world becomes increasingly online, digital traffic has grown tremendously.
-This has pushed data centers to be larger than ever, driving an explosive demand for compute.
-To deal with the ever-increasing need for compute power, hardware accelerators for fixed function offloading have become more prevalent.
-These compute units are better suited to handle specialized workloads, freeing up general purpose compute units for other tasks.
+This has pushed data centers to be larger than ever, driving an explosive demand for computing.
+Hardware accelerators for fixed function offloading have become more prevalent to deal with the ever-increasing need for compute power.
+These compute units are better suited to handle specialized workloads, freeing up general-purpose compute units for other tasks.

 A Plug-in to Manage Complexity